XiumingRyanLi/MTRN4231_Project/README.md

 - Project depth centroids into the chessboard coordinate frame.

 #### **3. Arm-mounted camera for mobile scanning**
-Mounting the camera on the UR5e wrist allows the robot to reposition for a better view.
+Mounting the camera on the UR5e wrist allows the robot to reposition for more complexed operations.

 **Long-term capability:**
 - Scan multiple chessboards on different tables using a single camera.